chenweifelix/chenweifelix.github.io/content/about.md

 --------------

 I use a variety of methods to address my research questions, with an expertise in quantitative survey methodology.
-My work is both exploratory and confirmatory in nature, and I value both predictability and explanbility.
+My work is both exploratory and confirmatory in nature, and I value both predictability and explainability.

 For a list of my publications, check out my [CV](https://docs.google.com/document/d/1VnBmmzXHpMbDvklKy4ehcGLGOw1QGrut/edit?usp=sharing&ouid=116007730768020152451&rtpof=true&sd=true) or see [here](/blog/publication/publication/).